-The waiver will cover the full cost of resident tuition, excluding associated fees.
+The waiver covers the full cost of resident tuition, excluding associated fees.
 This program supports the university’s commitment to family and community values, recruiting and retaining high performing employees, and remaining competitive with other comprehensive research institutions.
 Find information about eligibility and applying on the Office of the Bursar's website.

 The federal Public Service Loan Forgiveness Program is intended to encourage individuals to enter and continue to work full-time in public service jobs.
 Under this program, borrowers may qualify for forgiveness of the remaining balance of their federal Direct Loans after they have made 120 qualifying payments on those loans while employed full time by certain public service employers including the University of Oklahoma.
-Review the Public Service Loan Forgiveness Program here.

 Questions?
-Contact Human Resources about certifying employment or Jehan Parekh in OU Financial Aid about program details.
+Contact your campus HR office about certifying employment.
+Contact OU Financial Aid about program details.

 Your child may be able to get a head start on college classes at OU.
-Through Concurrent Enrollment high school juniors and seniors can enroll in college classes at a discounted cost and earn college credit while still in high school.
+Through Concurrent Enrollment, high school juniors and seniors can enroll in college classes at a discounted cost and earn college credit while still in high school.
 Choosing Concurrent Enrollment allows young students to explore academic interests, challenge themselves, and gain valuable experiences and college credit before graduating high school.
 Learn more about Concurrent Enrollment here.